dutchgrit/afasclient/README.md

 ```

 ### Debugging
 See the [tracing](Tracing.MD) option for monitoring and debugging the actual requests performed.
 Feel free to report any bugs or missing features.

+### Got feedback or ideas?
+[File an issue](https://github.com/dutchgrit/afasclient/issues) and tell us what you want to change or add, or what doesn't work for you.
+All issues are welcome!

+### Want to contribute?
+If you want to contribute to the AfasClient project, a great place to start would be the project's 'Issues' tab!
+You can also contribute by creating bug reports, try playing around with the client and see if you find any problems.
+If so, make an issue!